isomerpages/moe-greenridgepri/pages/MOE Sexuality Education in Schools.md

 variant: tiptap
 description: ""
 ---
-<p>1.&nbsp; Sexuality Education (SEd) in schools aims to enable students
+<p>1.&nbsp;Sexuality Education (SEd) in schools aims to enable students to
-to understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.</p>
+understand the physiological, social and emotional changes they experience as they mature, develop healthy and rewarding relationships with others, including those with members of the opposite sex, and make wise, informed and responsible decisions on sexuality matters.</p>